nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 04.md

 The servant answers, says, hello.
 Can I help you?
 Yeah.
 We are here to see Jared, and we have a few questions for him.
 Oh, yes.

 I think he will.
 Master said you might stop by.
-Please, our Karsten, Zahir, Samir, come in, and he waves you into the house.
+Please, our Karsten, Zahir, Simear, come in, and he waves you into the house.
 You go into, the it's like I said, it's a glorified house, but the entrance hall is, basically where a majority of the worship services themselves take place.
 It looks kind of more like a, like a schoolhouse in, like, a, like, Little House on the Prairie style thing.

 You've got benches with you've got benches just kinda lined up.
 There's a, a main row.
 And then at the front, there's basically a a a pulpit, that Jared basically speaks from.
 But, you know, nothing too fancy at this point.
 It's, again, just been a year and there and there's been more important things to be spending time on than making than making a temple look fancy.